YonathanGuez/Monitoring-Prometheus-Grafana-Alertmanager-Maildev/README.md

 # Usage

-## Scraping the Data From Windows:
+## Scraping the Data From Windows with Prometheus:

 ### 1. Download and install the module windows_exporter :